-The key aim of this programme is to strengthen the culture for evidence informed best practice across our healthcare community.
+This programme has strengthened the culture for evidence-informed best practice across our healthcare community.
 Current spiralling pressures on the NHS demand ways of doing things that ensure waste is limited and value maximised, achieving the right outcomes.
-Despite 20 years of Evidence based Medicine (EBM) in clinical settings, the NHS has not always been consistent applying and spreading evidence-based practice, resulting in care variations.
+Despite 20 years of Evidence Based Medicine (EBM) in clinical settings, the NHS has not always been consistent applying and spreading evidence-based practice, resulting in care variations.

 This short video from the West of England summarises the why and how of finding and using evidence.

-- 142 commissioners have been trained on how to find and use evidence to improve the effectiveness of commissioning decisions
+- 259 people have been trained on how to find and use evidence to improve the effectiveness of commissioning decisions

-- 10 GP Clinical Evidence Fellows are working with all 7 of our CCGs
+- 19 GP Clinical Evidence Fellows have worked with all 7 of our CCGs over three years

 - We have developed 15 case studies, in partnership with CLAHRC West, to showcase best practice in using evidence and evaluation

 - The evaluation online network has 120 members

 - We have developed a Train the Trainer package on ‘finding and using evidence’ and ‘getting started with evaluation’